 Over the past five decades, nitrogen fertilizer has played a central role in supporting India's agricultural growth and food security.
 National fertilizer consumption rose from approximately 6-7 million tonnes in the early 1980s to over 30 million tonnes in recent years (Tiwari, 2024), highlighting the increasing reliance of Indian agriculture on external nutrient inputs.
 Nitrogen accounts for the largest share of fertilizer use, primarily due to the expansion of irrigated cereal-based production systems and ongoing policy support through price subsidies (FAI, 2024).
 Although this intensification has significantly contributed to yield growth and national food availability, it has also raised persistent concerns regarding nutrient imbalance, declining nitrogen use efficiency, groundwater contamination, and broader environmental impacts.
 These agronomic challenges are closely linked to fiscal pressures, as fertilizer subsidies constitute one of the largest recurring expenditures in India’s agricultural budget (Kishore et al., 2021) The prolonged administered pricing of urea has widened the gap between domestic and international prices, leading to excessive nitrogen application relative to phosphorus and potassium and reinforcing structural nutrient imbalances across regions (Varshney et al., 2021).

 To address concerns regarding subsidy leakages, diversion, and inadequate monitoring, the Government of India implemented the Direct Benefit Transfer (DBT) system for fertilizer subsidies as a significant institutional reform.
 The fertilizer DBT system links subsidy disbursement to authenticated retail transactions recorded via point-of-sale (PoS) devices, aiming to enhance transparency, reduce diversion, and strengthen accountability in fertilizer distribution (Roy, 2019).
-Unlike traditional DBT programmes that transfer cash directly to beneficiaries, the fertilizer DBT system maintains subsidised retail prices, with subsidy payments directed to manufacturers based on verified (Koovalamkadu Velayudhan et al., 2022).
+Unlike traditional DBT programmes that transfer cash directly to beneficiaries, the fertilizer DBT system maintains subsidised retail prices, with subsidy payments directed to manufacturers based on verified (Koovalamkadu Velayudhan et al., 2022)

+COMPLETE THE SENTENCE.

 As a result, fertilizer DBT constitutes primarily a governance and delivery reform rather than a direct intervention in farmers’ price incentives for fertilizer use.

+HENCE IT IS NOT DBT FOR FARMER.
+CALL IT POS DATA BASED SUBSIDY RELEASE TO MANUFACTURERS.

 The majority of existing research on fertilizer DBT has concentrated on its administrative and operational aspects, such as improvements in tracking fertilizer flows, reductions in ghost sales, and challenges associated with PoS deployment, biometric authentication, and network connectivity (Koovalamkadu Velayudhan et al., 2021).
 While these studies offer valuable insights into governance outcomes, relatively little attention has been given to the potential behavioural effects of DBT on fertilizer use.
 Notably, DBT was not specifically designed to reduce fertilizer consumption or nitrogen use intensity, rather, it aims to reform subsidy delivery and monitoring while keeping subsidised retail prices largely unchanged.
 However, by increasing transaction oversight, limiting informal and duplicate purchases, and enhancing the visibility of fertilizer use at the retail level, DBT may indirectly affect fertilizer use behaviour over time.
 Whether such an institutional reform, absent direct price or quantity controls, can alter nitrogen use intensity remains an unresolved empirical question.